 Although these are possible causes, we believe that how Europeans perceive sponsored ads also contributed to lack of conversions.
 My target audiences didn’t know me and ads or retargeting ads won’t necessarily convince them to attend a workshop.

-Lesson Learned: Focus on organic efforts on social media channels and allocate some budget for paid Twitter and an FB event page for broad air coverage.
+Focus on organic efforts on social media channels and allocate some budget for paid Twitter and an FB event page for broad air coverage.
 Then, hone in on personalized outreach via LinkedIn.
-In addition, it makes sense to use budget to sponsor local MeetUps, marketing events and local marketing influencers.
+In addition, it makes sense to use a budget to sponsor local MeetUps, marketing events, and local marketing influencers.

 Overall, it went very well…